Malaysia fast-tracks investments to win trade-war business

 An increasing number of US and Chinese businesses have been moving manufacturing out of China to escape tit-for-tat tariffs imposed on each other's products.

-Malaysia's new National Committee on Investment I (NCII) aims to encourage investment in Southeast Asia's third-biggest economy and it approved investments worth 2.2 billion ringgit (S$722.9 million) in its first meeting, the minister said.
+Malaysia's new National Committee on Investment I (NCII) aims to encourage investment in South-east Asia's third-biggest economy and it approved investments worth 2.2 billion ringgit (S$720 million) in its first meeting, the minister said.

 "If approvals took three months earlier, now it would take a month - from when the documentation is complete to when the committee will approve it," Ong Kian Ming, deputy minister in the Ministry of International Trade and Industry, told Reuters.